Gulden/gulden/doc/building.md

 * You are on an older distribution
 * You want to build with minimal manual fuss and with minimal distruption/changes to your operating system

-The easiest way to build Munt on any distribution with minimal work is to simply use the docker build script.
+The easiest way to build Gulden on any distribution with minimal work is to simply use the docker build script.
 Instructions:
 * Follow distro specific steps to install docker (e.g. `apt-get install docker.io && systemctl start docker`)
 * Run the docker build script from the root of this repo `./developer-tools/build_docker.sh`